aki2o/emacs-pophint/README.md

 I recommend using el-get for installing this extension.
-Downloading manually or using auto-install.el are OK, but installing each the following dependency is required in the case.
+Downloading manually or using auto-install.el are OK, but installing each the following dependency is required in this case.

 ### If use auto-install.el